ShaneJansen/PartyGame/README.md

 ### Overview ###

 This is a work in progress cross-platform party game for Android and iOS.
-More details will come soon.
+Built using libGDX.